lihaibo2025/requirement/README.md

 The GAMMA-J Web Store is a dataset within the PURE dataset(Ferrari et al. 2017).
-Other documents are redesigns of the Use Case Requirements document in the GAMMA-J Web Store dataset. and can be used as a comparative study for software requirements engineering.
+Other documents are redesigns of the Use Case Requirements document in the GAMMA-J Web Store dataset, and can be used as a comparative study for software requirements engineering.